 The Marfan Foundation, Loeys-Dietz Syndrome Foundation, and The VEDS Movement are requesting proposals for the Innovators Grant Award, which supports a two-year grant for a total of \$100,000 (\$50,000 per year) to explore an innovative concept that has applicability to improving human health.
 Examples could include fundamental research, clinical research, diagnostic tests, biomarkers, biomedical engineering advances, and imaging advances.
-The grant program is designed to provide financial support for investigators studying any or all disciplines involved in Marfan syndrome, VEDS, EDS, LDS, and other genetic aortic and vascular conditions.
+The grant program is designed to provide financial support for investigators studying any or all disciplines involved in Marfan syndrome, Vascular Ehlers-Danlos syndrome (VEDS), Loeys-Dietz syndrome (LDS), and other genetic aortic and vascular conditions.
 Grant awards are based on proposal evaluation by The Marfan Foundation Scientific Advisory Board with the approval of the Board of Directors.